chef/automate/components/docs-chef-io/content/automate/ha_backup_restore_object_storage.md

 This section includes the procedure to restore backed-up data of the Chef Automate High Availability (HA) using File System.

-Restore operation restores all the data while the backup is going on.
+The restore operation restores all the data while the backup is going on.
 The restore operation stops will the ongoing backup procedure.
 Let's understand the whole process by a scenario:

 -   Create a automate _UserA_ and generate an API token named _Token1_ for _UserA_.
 -   Create a backup, and let's assume the back id to be _20220708044530_.